 18th Annual Day of Learning featuring the Violins of Hope,

 Presented by the JFCS Holocaust Center

-Students (grades 7 – 12) and educators from all public and private schools throughout California are invited to gain a deeper understanding of the Holocaust and patterns of genocide.
-Attendees will choose from 18 different workshops and will hear testimony from a survivor of the Holocaust or genocide.
-Registration required.
+Students in grades 7 – 12 and teachers from all public and private schools throughout California are invited to JFCS Holocaust Center’s Day of Learning to gain a deeper understanding of the Holocaust and patterns of genocide in order to inspire moral courage and social responsibility in the future.

 Sunday, March 8, 2020, 12:30 – 5:00 pm: to register, click HERE.